Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 Vinted started in Europe and is expanding steadily.
 Countries like France, Germany, and the UK have active Vinted communities.
 However, Vinted’s global reach is still much smaller than eBay’s.
 In many places outside Europe, Vinted is new or not yet available.

 Competition also comes from local resale apps and global marketplaces.
-Even with this, eBay’s international scale continues to set it apart from most others, especially when you want to sell to people abroad.
+Even with this, eBay’s international scale continues to set it apart from most others, especially when wanting to sell to people abroad.

 Depop’s main audience is young people, especially in the UK and US.
 It’s popular for vintage and streetwear, and the app is known for its social media-style layout.
-Many Depop users also use Vinted, but Depop takes a fee from each sale, which can affect your bottom line.
+Many Depop users also use Vinted, but Depop takes a fee from each sale, which can affect profits.

 In the US market specifically, platforms like Poshmark and Mercari have carved out significant user bases that compete with both Vinted and eBay in the fashion resale space.
 Poshmark reports over 80 million registered users primarily in the US, making it a major competitor that many American sellers use alongside eBay.